 MS Degree Requirements

 The MS degree will be 30 credit hours at the graduate level.
-There are 8 required courses of 3 hours each (thus totaling 24 credit hours).
-The required project course is one of the 8 required courses.
-The remaining 2 additional courses (6 credit hours) would be selected from a list of 6 restricted electives, each of which is 3 credit hours.
-No thesis is required, but one of the required courses is a project course that meets the independent learning requirement.
+There are 5 required courses of 3 hours each (thus totaling 15 credit hours).
+The remaining 5 additional courses (15 credit hours) would be selected from a list of restricted electives, each of which is 3 credit hours.
+No thesis is required, but the two independent study courses meet the independent learning requirement.

 - CAP 5415 – Computer Vision